TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ## Shaping Brushes

-TrenchBroom offser several tools to change the shapes of brushes.
+TrenchBroom offers several tools to change the shapes of brushes.
 The most powerful of these tools, and also the one that requires the most care, is the vertex tool.
 Before we discuss this tool, we will introduce the clip tool with which you can chop parts off of brushes.
 But first, we introduce the resize tool which, as the name suggests, allows you to quickly change the size of brushes.
-Finally, we explain how you can shape brushes using TrenchBroom's CSG operatons.
+Finally, we explain how you can shape brushes using TrenchBroom's CSG operations.

 ### Resizing